Skip to content

 If cutting feels painful in the first week, you’ve probably cut the wrong things.
 There’s usually a version of this that produces $100 to $200 per month in savings without requiring you to fundamentally change your lifestyle.

-Temporary cuts also work here.
-Pausing a subscription for 90 days rather than canceling it permanently can be easier to commit to.
-You don’t lose access forever — you just delay it while you hit the target.
+Temporary cuts can help here as well.
+For example, pausing a subscription for 90 days instead of canceling it permanently is often easier to commit to.
+This way, you don’t lose access forever; instead, you simply delay it while you work toward your target.

 Step 4: Bring In Extra Money, Even a Small Amount

 Cutting spending alone has a ceiling.
-Your fixed costs are what they are, and there’s only so much you can reduce before you’re affecting your quality of life in ways that aren’t sustainable.
+Of course, your fixed costs are what they are, and there’s only so much you can reduce before you start affecting your quality of life in ways that aren’t sustainable.
 The other side of the equation is income, and even a modest one-time or short-term boost can dramatically shorten your timeline.

 Selling Things You Already Own